 1. Reduced efficiency

 Most support agents work well as individual contributors.
 However, an efficient support team calls for constant collaboration on various aspects to save time and frustration.
 For instance, if support agents don’t collaborate, they will waste time answering the same basic questions.
+Without clear communication and resource sharing, agents may also struggle to provide accurate or consistent information, which can lead to confusion.
 Besides, as different team members may be better acquainted with certain aspects, not collaborating can increase the response time with agents digging into areas they don’t understand well.

 2. Frustrated customers